LaurenzV/hayro/hayro-jbig2/README.md

 ISO/IEC 14492).
 JBIG2 is a bi-level image compression standard commonly used in PDF documents for compressing scanned text documents.

-## Status

-This crate is currently under development.

 ## Safety

 This crate forbids unsafe code via a crate-level attribute.